← Back to .knowledge

 node .knowledge/tools/flow.js release --no-color

-The open core regenerates routing, trust, metrics, graph, search, and Inspector outputs.
+The free core refreshes routing, confidence, metrics, linked documentation, search, and Inspector outputs.

 .knowledge/maintenance/quality_report.json